 - Go provide something of value that strengthens your relationship with your clients and sets you apart from your competition?

-If you want to land new clients, use your relationship with your current clients and ask them to provide reviews for you on these review sites.
+If you want to land new clients, use your relationship with your current clients.
+Ask them to provide reviews for you on your Google Business Profile or relevant review sites.
 Who better to tell the world about you than your existing, satisfied clients?

 Create a customer experience that is worth talking about.